 How to Use Trendlines with the Elliott Wave Pattern

 Trend lines are one of the oldest technical indicators.
-Trend lines are used to identify and confirm existing price trends.
+Trend line indicators are used to identify and confirm existing price trends.
 They can be drawn on any time frame and can be used on any price chart.
-The key to using trend lines effectively is the methodology used to draw them on the price chart.
+The key to using trend line indicators effectively is the methodology used to draw them on the price chart.
 Simply put, a trend line is a straight line that connects two or more swing points.
 A positive sloping line is defined as an uptrend.
 A negative sloping line is defined as a downtrend.

 Positive Trend Line Charting Example